-Trump appears to confirm report he authorised CIA operations in Venezuela
+Trump authorises CIA operations in Venezuela, says mulling land attack

-US president has taken a series of escalatory steps that appear aimed at toppling the Venezuelan government.
+US president refused to directly answer whether he was trying to topple the Maduro government as tensions escalate.

-United States President Donald Trump has appeared to confirm a New York Times report that his administration authorised the Central Intelligence Agency (CIA) to carry out covert operations in Venezuela.
+United States President Donald Trump on Wednesday confirmed that he has authorised the Central Intelligence Agency (CIA) to carry out covert operations in Venezuela.

-On Wednesday, Trump held a news conference with some of his top law enforcement officials, where he faced questions about the report.
-One reporter asked directly, “Why did you authorise the CIA to go into Venezuela?”
+He added that his administration was also mulling land-based military operations inside Venezuela, as tensions between Washington and Caracas soar over multiple deadly US strikes on Venezuelan boats in the Caribbean Sea in recent weeks.

 Recommended Storieslist of 3 items